dmasad/Smew/Readme.md

 * `match` is a list of tags, one for every actor involved in the event.
 (There must be the same number of tags as arguments to `filter` and `action`)

-* `narrative` is a list of string templates in [keyword argument](https://docs.python.org/3.6/library/string.html#formatstrings) format.
+* `narrative` is a list or dictionary of string templates, and can mix [keyword arguments](https://docs.python.org/3.6/library/string.html#formatstrings) and [Tracery](http://www.crystalcodepalace.com/traceryTut.html) formats.

 The model determines possible events in two steps.
 First, for all events in the model, it finds all possible combinations of actors with the tags specified in `match` (if no `match` is specified, it checks all possible combinations of actors).
 Then, it runs the event's `filter` method over each combination; if the filter returns `True`, it is a valid event.
 Finally, it randomly chooses one valid event with actors to run.